Female Urinary Incontinence (UI) Overview

 The information provided on this website is not intended to be a substitute for a thorough discussion with your gynecologist about which treatment option, should you need one, is best for you, including surgical treatment.
 There are risks associated with any surgical procedure and individual results may vary.
 Surgery may not be appropriate for every individual.

-If you believe you are in need of any advice or treatment for urinary incontinence, consult with the doctors at Women’s Specialists of Plano about bladder control treatment options that may be appropriate for your medical condition.
-Please contact our office today to schedule an appointment.
+If you believe you are in need of any advice or treatment for female urinary incontinence (UI), consult with the Plano, Frisco and Dallas, Texas area doctors at Women’s Specialists of Plano.
+Our team is available to discuss bladder control treatment options that may be appropriate for your medical condition.